matloff/fasteR/README.md

 >
 > Devise your own little examples with the **ToothGrowth** data.
 For
 > instance, write code that finds the number of cases in which the tooth
 > length was less than 16, and which rows had the VC supplement..
 >
 > Also, try some examples with another built-in R dataset, **faithful**.
 > This one involves the Old Faithful geyser in Yellowstone National Park
 > in the US.
 The first column gives duration of the eruption, and the
 > second has the waiting time since the last eruption.
-As mentioned,
+>
+> For instance, write code to find the maximum value of the durations,
+> and also write code to determine the index (1st, 2nd, 3rd, ...) of
+> that largest duration value.
+>
-> these operations are key features of R, so devise and run as many
+> As mentioned, these operations are key features of R, so devise and
-> examples as possible; err on the side of doing too many!
+> run as many examples as possible; err on the side of doing too many!

 ### Recap:  What have we learned in this lesson?